redoxeon/psce/README.md

 I've included a few files to test against that you can provide the paths to, or your own files that match my assumed file layout (see below).

+I've also included a couple unit tests that can be run with `cargo test`

 ## Assumptions I Made

 ### Address Layout (one per line)